MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-multi-subnet.md

     :::image type="content" source="./media/availability-group-manually-configure-tutorial-multi-subnet/04-second-static-ip-address.png" alt-text="Repeat the steps for the second failed **IP Address** resource, using the dedicated windows cluster IP address for the subnet of the other SQL Server VM.":::

 1. In the **Cluster Core Resources** section, right-click cluster name and select **Bring Online**.
-Wait until the name and one of the IP address resource are online.
+Wait until the name and one of the IP address resources are online.

 Since the SQL Server VMs are in different subnets the cluster will have an OR dependency on the two dedicated windows cluster IP addresses.
 When the cluster name resource comes online, it updates the domain controller (DC) server with a new Active Directory (AD) computer account.
 If the cluster core resources move nodes, one IP address goes offline, while the other comes online, updating the DC server with the new IP address association.